duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/21-loop/11-pid-intro.md

 Teachers go over important terms and definitions inovled with the PID (proportional, integral, derivative) controller.

-Process Variable, represented by y(t): The parameter of the system that is being monitored and controlled.
+Process Variable, represented by $y(t)$: The parameter of the system that is being monitored and controlled.

-Setpoint, represented by r(t): The desired value of the process variable.
+Setpoint, represented by $r(t)$: The desired value of the process variable.

-Control Variable: The output of the controller that serves as input to the system in order to minimize error between the setpoint and the process variable.
+Control Variable, represented by $u(t)$: The output of the controller that serves as input to the system in order to minimize error between the setpoint and the process variable.

 Steady-State Value: The final value of the process variable as time goes to infinity.